 If you’re planning on wearing your jacket all day then the packed size might not be a concern, but if you’re travelling light, or need something you can throw on at a moment’s notice, then it can make a big difference.
-Some of our lightest jackets – such as the Downpour Plus – pack down into their own pockets or, in the case of our Flashpoint jacket, come with their own stuff sack.
+Some of our lightest jackets – such as the Downpour Plus – pack down into their own pockets or come with their own stuff sack.

 It's important to consider what you're going to get up to in your jacket when you're making a decision.
 To make choosing easier we can break down the range into three broad categories:

 Our fast and light waterproofs are designed to pack small for activities where you want quick protection from the weather without carrying a fully-featured shell.
 They’re also great for sustained activity in the mountains, such as adventure racing, where breathability is as much of a concern as weather protection.